Pedestrian fatally hit on I-57 on South Side

 CHICAGO (WLS) -- A pedestrian was killed after being hit by a truck on the South Side Monday morning, Illinois State Police said.

 The incident occurred in the northbound lanes of I-57 near 103rd Street.
-Police have blocked off all but one lane as they investigate, causing a backup several miles long.
+Police had blocked off all but one lane as they investigate, causing a backup several miles long.
+The lanes were fully reopened shortly before 8 a.m.

 LIVE TRAFFIC: Check out conditions on our live traffic map